 I’m trying to nail down this year’s Thanksgiving menu and finding it difficult to choose between two favorite pecan pies.
 The two favorites are this one (in the recipe card below) which I call Best Pecan Pie Yet and the one I’ve been making since I was 14, the One Stick of Butter Pecan Pie.

-The first pie is great for people who like pecans but don’t care for traditional pecan pie's strong dark corn syrup flavor.
+The first pie (the recipe below) is great for people who like pecans but don’t care for traditional pecan pie's strong dark corn syrup flavor.
 It has milder flavor and always sets up nicely.
 Instead of a full stick of butter, it calls for half a stick plus some cream.
 The cream tones down the sugar, so don't try to leave that out or the pie might be sweeter than you like.

-- 4 tablespoons room temperature unsalted butter, cut up
+- 4 tablespoons room temperature unsalted butter (56 grams)

 - 3 large eggs

-- 1 cup light corn syrup or Karo "brown sugar" corn syrup (both work equally well)
+- 1 cup light corn syrup both work equally well

 - 2 tablespoons whipping cream